Caelum (The Chisel) Constellation

 The Latin genitive of the constellation name is "Caeli" (pronounced ˈsiːlaɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Caeli (the brightest star of Caelum based on the Bayer catalog); or 23 Caeli (the 23th star in the constellation of Caelum based on the Flamsteed catalog).

-Sky chart of Caelum from your location
+Sky Chart of Caelum Constellation

 Here we provide a simplified sky chart of the Caelum constellation.
 Alternatively it is possible to locate Caelum in the night sky using our Online Interactive Planetarium.

-Visibility of Caelum from your location
+Visibility of Caelum Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.

 Bright Stars in Caelum Constellation

 The table below lists the top 20 brightest stars in the Caelum constellation.
 See also the complete list of 21 stars brighter than magnitude 6.5 (approximate) in the constellation of Caelum.
 Click on each star to see more details about it.

 |...go to the complete list of 21 bright stars in the constellation of Caelum|